-- a.
+- 19. The Board will: - a.
 Ensure effective communications with all significant interest groups; - b.
 Ensure that an Annual Financial Report is issued to members; - c.
 Ensure that Member Statements are available on OCERS' website and that OCERS makes paper copies available upon request; and - d.
 Conduct internal and external communications in accordance with the Board Communications Policy.